mgschwan/blensor/doc/python_api/rst/info_best_practice.rst

 Best Practice
 *************

-When writing you're own scripts python is great for new developers to pick up and become productive, but you can also pick up odd habits or at least write scripts that are not easy for others to understand.
+When writing your own scripts python is great for new developers to pick up and become productive, but you can also pick up odd habits or at least write scripts that are not easy for others to understand.

-For you're own work this is of course fine, but if you want to collaborate with others or have you're work included with blender there are practices we encourage.
+For your own work this is of course fine, but if you want to collaborate with others or have your work included with blender there are practices we encourage.

 Style Conventions
 =================

-For Blender 2.5 we have chosen to follow python suggested style guide to avoid mixing styles amongst our own scripts and make it easier to use python scripts from other projects.
+For Blender/Python development we have chosen to follow python suggested style guide to avoid mixing styles amongst our own scripts and make it easier to use python scripts from other projects.

 Using our style guide for your own scripts makes it easier if you eventually want to contribute them to blender.